The evidence keeps coming in: We should eat more like the French.

 What is the French secret?

-The French way is introduce their infants to lots of different vegetables during the first month of weaning.
+The French introduce their infants to lots of different vegetables during the first month of weaning.
 And, they rotate through those vegetables regularly.

 I’m sure there are lots of other factors at work here, but check this out.
 Researchers recently compared the feeding practices of French and German mothers and found some significant differences.
 (Spoiler alert: We’re more like the Germans.)